ISwordLion/AWS_Devops/linux/hands-on/linux-07-shell-scripting-conditional-statements/README.md

 fi
 ```

-- Notice that there are spaces between the opening bracket `[` and the parameters "text" = "text", and then between the parameters and the closing bracket `]`.
-That is precisely because the brackets here act as a command, and you are separating the command from its parameters.
+- Notice that there are spaces between the opening bracket `[[` and the parameters "text" = "text", and then between the parameters and the closing bracket `]]`.
+That is precisely because the brackets here act as a command, and we are separating the command from its parameters.

 - Make the script executable and execute it.